AaronChapman/padseek/README.md

 -**to operate:**
 - hit the period [ t ] key for each beat to determine the number of beats per minute
 - hit the [ r ] key to reset the bpm counter
+- hit the [ s ] key to set the sequence tempo to the newly calculated bpm

 -**set tempo:**
 - this button will set the tempo field according to your calculated tempo